beachygreg/RestModelGenerator/README.md

 Replacing Templates
 --------------------
-If you look at the source code in `CodeGeneration/src/main/resources` you will find the templates used to generate the code.
-You can copy these files change them as you see fit then place them in the directory you are running the project.
+If you look at the source code in `CodeGeneration/src/main/resources/templates` you will find the templates used to generate the code.
+You can copy these files change them as you see fit then place them in the directory you are running the project in the subfolder templates.

 Feature Development
 ---------------------